sremm/sremm.github.io/_drafts/deep-vs-shallow-dip.md

 # Numeric Metrics

 In order to compare many executions of the same movement.
-Lets choose some metrics that will allow us to but numbers into the comparison.
+Lets choose some metrics that will allow us to put numbers into the comparison.
 A numeric metric is a single number, as opposed to a series of number that we have seen in a graph.

 The metrics:
 - From the pelvis position